Live From EuropeSaturday, July 4

 Busch: Vi skulle aldrig börjat prata spadtag!
 Regeringen har nu tagit ett nytt steg på vägen mot kärnkraftsbygget.
 Ulf Kristersson tror att det första fysiska spadtaget kan tas 2027 – något Ebba Busch vänder sig emot direkt: Vi skulle aldrig börjat prata spadtag!

-svenska dagbladet · about 2 hours ago
+svenska dagbladet · 8 days ago

 Tag der Architektur: Diese Bauten sollte man sich ansehen Viele alltägliche Bauten gelten zwar als gelungen, werden in der Öffentlichkeit aber kaum wahrgenommen.
 Der Tag der Architektur am nächsten Wochenende will das ändern.